by Robert Najemy

 stop blaming the other.

-3. We need to realize that we are the sole creators of our
+3. We need to realize that we are the sole creators of our reality

-whatever we have to learn.
+have to learn.

 4. We can direct our energy toward changing or correcting that,